 Sizing — Read This Before You Buy

 If you’re slimmer, or you like that European fit that hugs everything, this isn’t your jacket.
 The Klim Carlsbad runs slightly tighter.
 The Revit Sand 4 splits the difference.
-My honest recommendation: don’t order the Badlands Pro online without trying it on first.
+The honest recommendation: don’t order the Badlands Pro online without trying it on first.
 Find a dealer, walk in with a fleece you’d actually ride in, and check the fit with that layer on.

 Protection: The Armor Layout